6467.0 - Selected Living Cost Indexes, Australia, Mar 2018 Quality Declaration

 'By how much would after tax money incomes need to change to allow households to purchase the same quantity of consumer goods and services that they purchased in the base period?'

-In the September quarter 2017, the living costs of age pensioner households rose 0.8%.
-Over the same period, pensioner and beneficiary households (PBLCI), employee households and other government recipient households rose 0.7%.
-The living costs of self funded retiree households rose 0.6% and age pensioner households rose 0.5%.
-For more information about the September quarter 2017 results, see Main Contributors to Change.
+In the March quarter 2018, the living costs of age pensioner households rose 0.8%.
+Over the same period, pensioner and beneficiary households (PBLCI) rose 0.7% and other government recipient households rose 0.7%.
+The living costs of employee households rose 0.5% and self funded retiree households rose 0.4%.
+For more information about the March quarter 2018 results see Main Contributors to Change.